MySQL

 None

-For a list of supported parameters, see MySQL Configuration Properties.
+For more information about the supported connection parameters, see MySQL Configuration Properties.

 debezium.*